SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/nginx-opentelemetry.md

 Following are the [Fields](/docs/manage/fields/) which will be created as part of Nginx App install if not already present.

-- **`webengine.cluster.name`** - User configured.Enter a name to uniquely identify your Nginx web server cluster.
+- `webengine.cluster.name`.
+User configured.Enter a name to uniquely identify your Nginx web server cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
-- **`webengine.node.name`** - Has value of host name.
+- `webengine.node.name`.
+Has value of host name.
-- **`webengine.system`** - Has fixed value of nginx
+- `webengine.system`.
+Has fixed value of nginx.
-- **`sumo.datasource`** - Has fixed value of nginx
+- `sumo.datasource`.
+Has fixed value of nginx.

 ## Prerequisites

-* Configuring Nginx server to expose status endpoint for collecting metrics:
-The receiver used gets stats from an Nginx Web Server instance using the status endpoint.
+* Configure your Nginx server to expose status endpoint for collecting metrics: The receiver used gets stats from an Nginx Web Server instance using the status endpoint.
 In order to receive server statistics, you must configure the server's nginx.conf file to [enable status support](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/nginxreceiver#configuration).
-* Configuring and retrieving access and error log files: Before you can configure Sumo Logic to ingest logs, you must configure the logging of errors and processed requests in NGINX Open Source and NGINX Plus.
+* Configure and retrieve access and error log files: Before you can configure Sumo Logic to ingest logs, you must configure the logging of errors and processed requests in NGINX Open Source and NGINX Plus.
 For instructions, refer to the following [documentation](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/).

 ## Collecting Logs, Metrics, and Installing Nginx App